simoneburch/vpn-setup-usage/README.md

 </p>

 <p>
-Step 1: Create a Virtual Machine in Azure - First, browse to https://whatismyaddress.com/ and make a note of this IP address (maybe in a separate text file).
+First, browse to https://whatismyaddress.com/ and make a note of this IP address (maybe in a separate text file).
 </p>
 <br />